Dieglock/TableLab/README.md

           }

-That is all.
-WordTable has all the crud.
-You can open close it like this:
+4. You can open close it like this:

           DbManager manager = new DbManager(activity);
           WordTable wordLab = manger.openWordLab();